Skip to main content Accessibility

 Paranoia is at the center of propagandist messaging.
 These individuals peddle narratives that paint the world as a battlefield between the forces of good and evil.
 The ideas, often riddled with misinformation and disinformation, target institutions and public figures that exist in contrast to their worldview.
 The issues faced by society today are depicted in apocalyptic terms that leave no room for compromise.

-Extremists under the antigovernment conspiracy propagandist designation focus on presenting false, sometimes even fabricated information, as fact.
-With the emergence of social media, propagandists leveraged the ability to reach large numbers of uniformed people and flood online spaces with wild unsubstantiated claims decrying government institutions and key figures as being “tyrannical.”
+Extremists under the antigovernment conspiracy propagandist designation focus on presenting false, sometimes even fabricated, information as fact.
+With the emergence of social media, propagandists leveraged the ability to reach large numbers of uninformed people and flood online spaces with wild unsubstantiated claims decrying government institutions and key figures as being “tyrannical.”
 As a result, conspiracies have been allowed to flourish in an environment where misinformation and disinformation are dispersed among considerable amounts of valid and verified content.

 Today, misinformation and disinformation have become crucial in helping sustain dangerous conspiracy theories, in some cases even supercharging narratives that have, as a result, mobilized large swaths of disgruntled Americans.

-Strands of antisemitic and nativist beliefs are present in current antigovernment conspiracies.
+Strands of antisemitic and nativist beliefs are common in current antigovernment conspiracies.

 By the 1990s, such incidents as the standoff at Ruby Ridge, the Waco siege and the Oklahoma City bombing served as catalysts for conspiracy propagandists to vilify government agencies.
 Events involving law enforcement provided fertile ground for far-right extremists to double down on fears around mass gun confiscation.
 Combined with angst around the militarization of police forces, the events in this period culminated in the creation of two of the most influential antigovernment conspiracy propagandist organizations of the last two decades: WorldNetDaily and Infowars.

-As the 20th century came to a close, far-right conspiracy theories thrived as the U.S. kick-started the “War on Terror.”
+At the end of the 20th century, far-right conspiracy theories thrived as the U.S. kick-started the “War on Terror.”
 Nativist talking points were elevated in antigovernment conspiracy theories, emphasizing anti-immigrant and anti-Muslim propaganda.

-In the early 2000s, fears of “others” helped inspire waves of minutemen to appear at the Southern border under the pretense of defending the country from a supposed invasion.
-The conspiracy theories peddled by Alex Jones’s Infowars, Joseph Farah’s WorldNetDaily, and the John Birch Society pushed false concepts like “open borders” and the idea that the Democratic Party is helping facilitate an influx of migrants.
+In the early 2000s, fears of “others” helped inspire waves of militia minutemen to appear at the southern border under the pretense of defending the country from an invasion.
+The conspiracy theories peddled by Alex Jones’ Infowars, Joseph Farah’s WorldNetDaily and the John Birch Society pushed such false concepts as “open borders” and the idea that the Democratic Party is helping facilitate an influx of migrants.
 Some conspiracy propagandists attempted to appear as legitimate news outlets and drove the fake news trend.
-As the U.S. continues to struggle with the best way to handle the migrant crisis at the Southern border, propagandists have managed to loop these theories back to antisemitic beliefs by tying the issue to Jewish billionaire and philanthropist George Soros as a leading figure allegedly funding migrant caravans with the aim to destroy the country’s identity.
+As the U.S. continues to struggle with the best way to handle the migrant crisis at the southern border, propagandists have managed to loop these theories back to antisemitic beliefs by tying the issue to Jewish billionaire and philanthropist George Soros as a leading figure allegedly funding migrant caravans with the aim of destroying the country’s identity.

 By 2008, as former President Barack Obama was preparing to take office, antigovernment extremists reacted with contempt at the idea of swearing in the first Black U.S. president.
-They mobilized resentment to demographic changes and economic instability fueling antigovernment activity and wild conspiracies.
-As a result, SPLC documented a record number of active antigovernment organizations in 2010 and exposed the unfounded claims that emerged in far-right circles denouncing Obama as a secret Muslim, a Kenyan naturalized citizen and demonic being.
+They mobilized resentment of demographic changes and economic instability, fueling antigovernment activity and wild conspiracies.
+As a result, the SPLC documented a record number of active antigovernment organizations in 2010 and exposed the unfounded claims that emerged in far-right circles denouncing Obama as a secret Muslim, a Kenyan naturalized citizen and a demonic being.

-Unlike his predecessors, Trump openly engaged, reaffirmed and even helped establish popular conspiracy theories as valid ideas worthy of discussion in the mainstream.
-With aid from longtime conspiracy theorists, Trump and his ilk were able to cast a blanket of doubt regarding the legitimacy of government institutions, elected officials and electoral procedures, leading to a crystallization of distrust and anger in the minds of his most loyal followers.
+Unlike his predecessors, Trump openly engaged, reaffirmed and even helped establish popular conspiracy theories as valid ideas worthy of mainstream discussion.
+With aid from longtime conspiracy theorists, Trump and his supporters were able to cast a blanket of doubt regarding the legitimacy of government institutions, elected officials and electoral procedures, leading to a crystallization of distrust and anger in the minds of his loyal followers.
 The result of four years of politically charged antigovernment messaging was an attack on our current political system and served as the catalyst for the Jan.
 6 insurrection.

 In 2021, Trump fanatics continued pushing the false narrative that the 2020 general election was stolen.
-Right-wing propagandists continued advancing the idea that China released the COVID-19 virus into the world as a bioweapon to cripple the economy.
-Conspiracy theorists incorporated anti-LGBTQ falsehoods and targeted school curriculum and teachers.
+Right-wing propagandists continued advancing the idea that China released COVID-19 into the world as a bioweapon to cripple the economy.
+Conspiracy theorists incorporated anti-LGBTQ+ falsehoods and targeted school curriculum and teachers.
 Conspiratorial ideas about the existence of antifa as a communist violent organization underpinned some groups’ actions.
-QAnon-related conspiracies about sex trafficking and the return of John F. Kennedy were prominent in 2021-2022.
-Distrust also spread from the virus’s origin to the COVID-19 vaccine.
-Old fears around FEMA concentration camps were again embraced by antigovernment extremists and unproven claims around the COVID-19 vaccine increased vaccination hesitancy.
+QAnon-related conspiracies about sex trafficking and the return of John F. Kennedy Jr. were prominent in 2021-22.
+Distrust also spread concerning the virus’s origin and the COVID-19 vaccine.
+Antigovernment extremists once again embraced old fears around FEMA concentration camps, and unproven claims around the COVID-19 vaccine increased vaccination hesitancy.

 Infowars – Founded by longtime antigovernment conspiracy theorist and supplement salesman Alex Jones, the site has become a one-stop shop for an ever-growing list of uncorroborated stories.
-From atrazine in drinking water turning frogs gay, to gorilla-pig chimeras, to voter fraud conspiracies, Jones has managed to branch out his program into a propaganda outlet specializing in mobilizing his loyal base to go after anyone he doesn’t agree with.
+From atrazine in drinking water turning frogs gay, to gorilla-pig chimeras, to voter fraud conspiracies, Jones has managed to branch out Infowars into a propaganda outlet specializing in mobilizing his loyal base to go after anyone he doesn’t agree with.
 Harassment campaigns stemming from conspiracies shared on his platform have targeted grieving families, elected representatives, government agencies and advocacy groups across the political spectrum.
 In December 2021, Jones sued the House Select Committee to block subpoenas and withhold his testimony and records pertaining to the Jan.
 6 insurrection.
-Jones was a major figure in attendance that day and primarily used his platform to rile up Trump’s base before the capitol was stormed.
-In 2022, a Connecticut jury ordered Jones to pay nearly $1.5 billion in compensatory and punitive damages to the families and staff affected by the Sandy Hook Elementary shooting that he publicly claimed to be a hoax.
+Jones was a major figure in attendance that day and used his platform primarily to rile up Trump’s base before the Capitol was stormed.
+In 2022, a Connecticut jury ordered Jones to pay nearly $1.5 billion in compensatory and punitive damages to those affected by the Sandy Hook Elementary shooting, which he publicly claimed to be a hoax.

-WorldNetDaily (WND) – Founded in 1997 and the product of Joseph and Elizabeth Farah, WorldNetDaily is a conspiracy-fueled online outlet that’s inundated with theories ranging from antigovernment fabrications to anti-LGBTQ misinformation and anti-Muslim falsehoods.
+WorldNetDaily – Founded in 1997 and the product of Joseph and Elizabeth Farah, WorldNetDaily is a conspiracy-fueled online outlet that is inundated with theories ranging from antigovernment fabrications to anti-LGBTQ+ misinformation and anti-Muslim falsehoods.
 The site was one of the prime propagators of the Obama birther conspiracy as well as a frequent producer of end-of-the-world theories.
 Most recently, the site has focused on spreading anti-vaccine narratives and blasting liberal movements and politicians as agents working to undermine the interests of everyday Americans.

 The JBS has been instrumental in keeping alive antigovernment conspiracy theories rooted in the racist Christian Identity movement, with philanthropist George Soros being a frequent target of their campaigns.
 In line with their belief system, the group today has widened their anti-communist platform to also include anti-socialist, anti-Marxist and anti-anarchist messages.

-At its peak, the JBS had between 60,000 and 100,000 members with national chapters across varies states in the U.S. Today, the JBS has been relegated to the fringes of mainstream politics, although its messages continue to be picked up and dished out by factions of the far right.
+At its peak, the JBS had between 60,000 and 100,000 members with national chapters across the U.S. Today, the JBS has been relegated to the fringes of mainstream politics, although its messages continue to be dished out by factions of the far right.
 JBS was particularly active in 2021 as schools became a primary focus of antigovernment activity.

 View all groups by state and by ideology.